Case study: Full probate administration (estate value in excess of £800k)

 (In this example we have changed some details to protect confidentiality)

-Mr H died in 2016.
+Mr H died.
 His wife had died before him and he did not leave any children.
 He left a will making his nephew and niece the principal beneficiaries of his estate and included legacies of cash sums to 15 friends and members of his family.

 His house which was worth in the region of £750,000.
 He had an extensive portfolio of investments which were registered in his own name.
 He did not use the services of a stockbroker and the share certificates were in various folders around his house.
 Mr H also had a significant holding (worth approximately £120,000) in an unlisted investment which he had purchased to qualify for the Inheritance Tax business property relief.
 There were also several bank and building society accounts.
 While at one time he had clearly been very organised, old age and infirmity had meant that his financial affairs were in something of a muddle.